Bicycles Skateboards etc

 Bicycle thieves have become more savvy over the years, learning to dress like college students when targeting campuses, using cell phones to communicate with lookouts, better concealing bolt cutters and other burglary tools so they are not as easily identifiable, and using “drop bikes” – inexpensive bikes that they will abandon at the scene of the theft – as props to help them blend in as they look for bikes that were left unlocked or have poor quality locking devices.
 If you see suspicious activity, go to a safe location and contact Campus Security immediately.
 Bike thieves have typically identified the bike they intend to steal, cut the lock, and ridden away in less than three minutes of their arrival at the site of their intended theft.
 The sooner you call, the more likely we are to be able to intervene and prevent the theft.

-Skateboards, long boards, rollerblades, skates, and other coasting devices (“Devices”) may be used outdoors on campus so long as such use does not present a safety hazard to pedestrians and so long as such use does not cause property damage.
+Skateboards, long boards, rollerblades, skates, and other coasting devices as well as Hoverboards, Swagways, IO Hawks, Skywalkers, and similar devices (“Devices”) may be used outdoors on campus so long as such use does not present a safety hazard to pedestrians and so long as such use does not cause property damage.
 Persons using these Devices (“Operators”) must use caution and act in a safe manner at all times for the safety of pedestrians, themselves, and others.
 Operators must yield to pedestrians.
 In times of heavy pedestrian traffic, when sidewalks and pathways are congested (such as when classes change between the hours of 8AM and 4PM on weekdays), Operators shall dismount and/or remove Devices completely and walk.
 Operators are prohibited from engaging in tricks (sliding, grinding, jumping, etc.) anywhere on university grounds and may not otherwise operate Devices in parking garages or university buildings or on stairs, railings, and/or retaining walls.
 Violations of these policies will result in disciplinary action.

 Use of Devices is at the Operator’s own risk.
 Operators should be aware that they are personally liable for injury to people or damage to property caused by their activity.
 In addition, Operators are expected to know and adhere to all applicable laws and regulations governing use of public roads, sidewalks and other public areas.
 Metro Nashville generally prohibits the use of Devices on public roads.